-Before signing a long-term lease, you should have your real estate lawyer examine the deal, point out any problems, and help negotiate on your behalf.
+Before signing a long-term lease or getting involved with any leasing agreements, you should have your real estate lawyer examine the deal, point out any problems, and help negotiate on your behalf.

 But if this is the first time you are leasing a property, you may have questions about what will be needed, what information is typically included and more.